Journées du Patrimoine 2024: the Romanian Embassy opens its doors for a guided tour

 Palais de Béhague / Romanian Embassy in France

 The writer Henri de Régnier described this hotel as "one of the most beautiful palaces" in Paris.
-The property was sold on March 27, 1939 to the Romanian state, which transferred its embassy there from the Hôtel de Pomar on avenue de Wagram.
+On March 27, 1939, it was sold to the Romanian state, which transferred its embassy there from the Hôtel de Pomar on avenue de Wagram.

 In 1893, the young Countess Martine de Béhague commissioned Walter-André Destailleur (1867-1940), son of the previous architect, to carry out some alterations.
 The Grand Hôtel was demolished, as were the outbuildings of the Petit Hôtel, which occupied part of the site of the current building.
 For thirty years, the Comtesse de Béhague entertained a select group of guests.
 Among them were Marcel Proust, Auguste Rodin, Isadora Duncan and Gabriel Fauré.
 Martine de Béhague's contemporaries were not mistaken, and recognized the exceptional splendor of the Hôtel de Béhague, which she had imprinted with her ideas in her youth.
 In 1901, Rodin thanked her for welcoming him into her "living museum, where everything was animated and in the order and grace of the things that can surround you".